filecoin-project/devgrants/open-grant-proposals/open-proposal-deplatformr.md

 4. User will receive files from the Filecoin network on their mobile client.
   * Filecoin Management Service will set encrypted files for download to IPFS.
   * Filecoin Management Service will pin files on behalf of the user.
-5. User will utilize the mobile application (cross platform) to share images to their existing social network (Whatsapp, iMessage, Facebook Groups, etc)
+5. User will utilize the mobile application (iOS and Android) to share images to their existing social network (Whatsapp, iMessage, Facebook Groups, etc)
   * Mobile client will download files and content metadata directly from IPFS.
   * Mobile client will decrypt files using encryption keys.
   * User will trigger sharing with their network via the mobile client.